dOrgTech/DIPs/README.md

 **Changes compared to a standard ERC721:**

 - The transfer functions are disabled.
-- A `mintPassport(to)` function is added.
+- A `mint(to)` function is added.
 This can only be called by the Main Safe (owner).
 This will create a new Passport and set the to address as the owner.
-- A `requestTransfer(passportId, to)` function is added.
+- A `initiateTransfer(passportId, to)` function is added.
 This can be called by the owner of the corresponding Passport.
 To initiate the process of changing the address owning the Passport.
-- A `requestTransfer(passportId, to)` function is added.
-This can be called a week (a specific number of blocks) after the `requestTransfer` function to finalize the transfer.
+- A `finalizeTransfer(passportId, to)` function is added.
+This can be called a week (a specific number of blocks) after the `initiateTransfer` function to finalize the transfer.
 This functionality makes it possible for a Passport holder to move it to another address without the Main Safe having to intervene.
-However, in the case of an unauthorized move (for instance, if it is soled), the Main Safe has time to call the `forceTransfer` function.
+However, in the case of an unauthorized move (for instance, if it is soled), the Main Safe has time to call the `forceTransfer` function before the transfer.
 - A `forceTransfer(passportId, to)` function that can only be called by the Main Safe.
 This can move any Passport to any address.
 - A `burn(passportId)` function that can only be called by the Main Safe.
 This will burn a Passport.

-The Passport is the index for "everything".
+The Passport is the index for "everything" regarding a "member".
 For instance, the Passport is used as the owner of:

 - Badges (ERC5114)
 - Rep